On This Day In Judy Garland’s Life And Career – August 27

 September-4,-1938-(for-August-27)-ATTENDED-WEDDING-The_San_Francisco_Examiner

 August 27, 1938: According to this wedding notice published by the “San Francisco Examiner” on September 4, 1938, Judy attended the wedding of Miss Floryne Baer and Irving Edward Levy at the St. Francis Hotel in San Francisco, California, on August 27, 1938.
-It’s reported Judy’s fellow young stars Adrea Leeds and Ann Rutherford also attended, with Rutherford serving as one of the bridesmaids.
-The only problem is that (see below) on August 27th Judy was enduring multiple costume, hair, and makeup tests for The Wizard of Oz at MGM (in Culver City, Los Angeles).
-It’s doubtful that the paper got the marriage date incorrect.
-What’s likely is that Judy was scheduled to attend but had to bow out at the last minute due to her obligations at MGM but the copy for the notice wasn’t corrected in time before being printed, if any attempt to correct it was made at all.
+It’s reported that fellow young stars Adrea Leeds and Ann Rutherford also attended, with Rutherford as one of the bridesmaids.
+The only problem is that (see below) on August 27th, Judy was enduring multiple costume, hair, and makeup tests for The Wizard of Oz at MGM (in Culver City, Los Angeles).
+It’s unlikely that the paper misreported the marriage date.
+What’s likely is that Judy was scheduled to attend but had to bow out at the last minute due to her obligations at MGM.
+However, the copy for the notice wasn’t corrected in time before being printed, if any attempt to fix it was made at all.

-August 27, 1938: Judy’s first noted work on The Wizard of Oz consisted of her posing for the initial costume, hair, and makeup tests for “Dorothy.”
-Other cast members also posed for tests on this day, including lovable Bert Lahr and Gale Sondergaard who was originally cast as a glamorous Wicked Witch of the West before it was decided to go with the more traditional “hag” witch.
+August 27, 1938: Judy’s first notable work on The Wizard of Oz consisted of her posing for the initial costume, hair, and makeup tests for “Dorothy.”
+Other cast members also posed for tests on this day, including Ray Bolger (Scarecrow), Bert Lahr (Cowardly Lion), Buddy Ebsen (the original Tin Man), and Mitchell Lewis in a Winkie Guard costume.

 Check out The Judy Room’s Spotlight on The Wizard of Oz here.